 |

-Collaborations are warmly welcomed with industry partners, as well as with research projects and centers across UT and beyond—both nationally and internationally.
+Collaborations are warmly welcomed with industry partners, as well as with research projects and centres across the University of Twente and beyond, both nationally and internationally.

-We actively encourage collaborations around use cases, data access, joint mentorship for early-stage prototyping, and joint proposals for seed funding and external support.
+The Lab actively encourages collaboration around real-world use cases, data access, joint mentorship for early-stage prototyping, joint PhDs with a focus on industrial applications grounded in strong scientific principles, and the co-development of proposals for seed funding and external support.

 - Nutritional health recommender (well-being, pregnancy)